See how it is made

 - large weaviing surface

-- carrying handle (only for Jane 50, Jane 70 is too big) and protective feet to lean on
+- carrying handle (only for Jane 50; Jane 70 and Jane 90 are too large) and protective feet to lean on

 - harnesses that snap back to rest position